KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 0.0164 0.0880 0.8956

-## Scene aperture
+## Scene quantization

-Scene aperture can be seen as a simplified automatic exposure control, without shutterspeed and ISO values...
+Scene quantization can be seen as an automatic aperture factor..
+In this step the continous scene light values, in the range [0 - X] are linearly mapped to the range [0 - 10000].

-If scene contains light contribution that goes above 10 000 then all lightsources will be scaled.
+If total scene light contribution is > 10 000 all lightsources will be down-scaled.
+Scaling all lightsources linearly means that the light energy contrast will be retained between the lowest and the highest energy lightsource.

 It is not intended for gaming like usecases where the viewpoint and environment changes dramitically, for instance from dimly lit outdoor night environments to a highly illuminated hallway.

-This function is a way to avoid having too high scene brightess, that would result in clamping of output values.
+This function performed to avoid clipping of values before they are passed to the perceptual quantizer OETF.

 **Implementation Notes**

-pseudocode for scene aperture calculation, this may be performed at beginning of each frame and passing the factor as a uniform.
+pseudocode for scene quantization -here called aperture.
+This may be performed at beginning of each frame and passing the factor as a uniform.

 Where `lightIn` is the max scene or frame light contribution, ie the scene max intensity value.